pachyderm/docs-content/latest/reference/pipeline-spec/reprocess-spec.md

 {{% notice warning %}}
-`"reprocess_spec": "every_job` will not take advantage of Pachyderm's default de-duplication.
+`"reprocess_spec": "every_job` will not take advantage of {{%productName%}}'s default de-duplication.
 In effect, this can lead to slower pipeline performance.
 Before using this setting, consider other options such as including metadata in your file, naming your files with a timestamp, UUID, or other unique identifiers in order to take advantage of de-duplication.
 Review how [datum processing](/{{% release %}}/concepts/pipeline-concepts/datum/relationship-between-datums/) works to understand more.
 {{% /notice %}}

 ## When to Use

-Per default, Pachyderm avoids repeated processing of unchanged datums (i.e., it processes only the datums that have changed and skip the unchanged datums).
+Per default, {{%productName%}} avoids repeated processing of unchanged datums (i.e., it processes only the datums that have changed and skip the unchanged datums).
 This [**incremental behavior**](/{{% release %}}/concepts/pipeline-concepts/datum/relationship-between-datums/#example-1-one-file-in-the-input-datum-one-file-in-the-output-datum) ensures efficient resource utilization.
 However, you might need to alter this behavior for specific use cases and **force the reprocessing of all of your datums systematically**.
 This is especially useful when your pipeline makes an external call to other resources, such as a deployment or triggering an external pipeline system.
 Set `"reprocess_spec": "every_job"` in order to enable this behavior.